For AI agents · x402 protocol

 GET https://www.supercomputing.news/.well-known/x402.json

-2Request an article, receive a 402
+2Request a resource, receive a 402

 GET /api/v1/articles/:slug